From Euler to AI: Unifying Formulas for Mathematical Constants: Special results

 with trivial ``external" polynomials $p_A(n),p_B(n)=1$.

-Next, consider formulas 46 and 47: Applying the same steps as above shows they have convergence rates of $0$.
-Passing all four combinations of folding to the coboundary algorithm, we obtain a coboundary matrix relating the two formulas with no folds necessary:
+Next, consider formulas 75 and 76: Applying the same steps as above shows they have convergence rates of $0$.
+Passing all three combinations of folding by 2 to UMAPS, we obtain a coboundary matrix relating the two formulas with no folds necessary:

 these too with trivial ``external" polynomials.